About Regeneration

 Nexus

-Reducing greenhouse gas emissions and removing carbon from the atmosphere is critical, but Nexus goes beyond tallying carbon.
-Solutions to the climate crisis include access to education, the restoration of human rights, social justice, gender equality, honoring Indigenous wisdom, and ending political corruption and corporate malfeasance.
-Together, these widespread changes encompass a profound, regenerative movement to bring humanity back into alignment with the living world.
+We are a team creating the world’s most comprehensive list of Solutions and Challenges that address the climate crisis and the regeneration of planetary ecosystems.
+Eliminating greenhouse gas emissions and bringing carbon back home from the atmosphere is crucial.
+But Nexus goes beyond tallying carbon.
+Solutions to the climate crisis include access to education, the restoration of human rights, honoring Indigenous ecological knowledge, social justice, gender equality, and ending political corruption and corporate malfeasance.
+Together, these changes encompass a profound, regenerative movement to restore life on Earth and bring humanity back into alignment with the living world.
+We will continue to add entries and encourage your suggestions and insights.

-We continue to add entries and encourage your suggestions and insights.
-In 2024, we will make the Nexus database available to nonprofit organizations under a Creative Commons license.
-This will allow groups to translate Nexus into diverse languages and make it applicable and relevant within different regions and cultures around the world.
+In 2024, we will make the Nexus database available under a Creative Commons Attribution-ShareAlike 4.0 International license.
+This will allow anyone to translate it into diverse languages and make it applicable and relevant within different regions and cultures around the world.
+If you would like to utilize and incorporate Nexus into your website, school, NGO, government, or company, please fill out this form to get in touch.
+We are here to support everyone who wishes to contribute to regenerative action.

 Photo of a new green leaf tree taken from the ground looking up.